bithavoc/node-orch/Readme.md

 ### What's next?
 (TODO)

-* Notifications.
-This could be very help for Web API's that might wait for a task to be completed before timeout.
 * Logging.
 A separate queue fed by AMQP Fanout exchange with bindings for all actions.
 * Using the same logging mechanism, create a CLI tool to see the progress of a task across the queues.
 Breakpoints can be implemented as a pseudo-worker that takes the message without doing any ACK.
 We might need modify the specification to add a *taskId* property.